nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

   - Cons: Code becomes less organised since for every other command that we have implemented, <code>Duke</code> class simply executes those commands as black boxes, without worrying about their internal details

+- Reason for choosing alternative 1: By implementing each command type in a separate class, any bugs associated with a particular functionality will not affect other functionalities that significantly.
+It would also make it easier for us to work in parallel.
 <!-- @@author -->

 &nbsp;